Seahorse

 9. Seahorse is territorial

-Usually, females have a territory of about 100 square metres, while males have a territory of about 0.5 square metres.
+Usually, females have a territory of about 100 square meters, while males have about 0.5 square meters.
 Their territories overlap.

-10. Many species of seahorse are monogamists, sticking with one partner for long periods of time or even for life
+10. Many species of seahorse are monogamists, sticking with one partner for long periods or even for life

 diving-bali